MarekSlenker/AlleleSorting/README.md

 # AlleleSorting

-The R scripts for automated sorting of alleles to distinct homeologs as done in [Šlenker et al. 2021](https://www.frontiersin.org/articles/).
-Currently, we are able to sort alleles of suspected allotetraploid.
+The R scripts for automated sorting of alleles obtained from polyploid genomes to distinct homeologs as done in [Šlenker et al. 2021](https://www.frontiersin.org/articles/).
+Currently, we are able to sort alleles of suspected allotetraploids.
 However, future developments will focus on resolving genomes of higher ploidy levels as well as autopolyploids.

 ## Identifying homeologs inherited from different parents

 #### Find two pairs of alleles (sequences), in which the alleles are closest to each other within the pairs while more distant between the pairs
-Interallelic distances are computed from the branch lengths of the corresponding ML tree (computed by `cophenetic` function of R base package `stats`).
+First, interallelic distances are computed from the branch lengths of the corresponding ML tree (computed by `cophenetic` function of R base package `stats`).
 Distances between alleles are computed as an average length of path connecting all possible allele pairs or trios.
 As next, we compare the computed distances.
 If an average distance between alleles within any two pairs is more than `between_homeolog_distance` (the desired threshold, see below)-time shorter than the average distance between alleles within any other possible arrangements, these pairs of alleles are considered to be unequivocally different and attributable to different homeologs.
 The treatment of each sample is written into a logfile.

 &nbsp;